 Trained as an architect, Cameron Sinclair has worked in every major natural disaster over the two decades.
-From post conflict reconstruction in Kosovo to community led building in Haiti, Sinclair has been developing and building shelters for communities in 49 countries and has raised over $60M for humanitarian activities.
+From post conflict reconstruction in Kosovo to rural revitalization in Japan, Sinclair has been developing and building for communities in 54 countries and has raised over $75M for humanitarian activities.
 With non-profits, private family foundation and social impact groups, he built schools, health clinics, affordable housing and developed sustainable reconstruction and development projects.

 He is a strong advocate in the power of design as a catalyst for social and economic change.
 Sinclair compiled a number of best selling books, is a visiting professor to a number of universities and holds an honorary doctorate of Architecture.
 Sinclair was a Senior Fellow of the Design Futures Council, an advisor at USAID and a Young Global Leader of the World Economic Forum.
 As recipient of many awards, Sinclair won the TED prize, the National Design Award and a runner-up for UK Designer of the Year.

-He is based in Sausalito, California and gives a damn.
+He is based in Sausalito, California and still gives a damn.